samisalkosuo/nodejs-sample/README.md

-# Node.js sample application for IBM Cloud Private
+# Node.js sample application

-IBM Cloud Private sample application.
+Node.js sample application.
+Developed to be used with OpenShift and other Kubernetes platforms

 This app uses the DevOps pipeline as described in [icp-cam-devops-demo](https://github.com/samisalkosuo/icp-cam-devops-demo), except that only ICP deployment is meant to be used.

+#

+In the old days, the other Kubernetes platform was IBM Cloud Private.

 ## ICP monitoring